 The singles shelter is a safe place for homeless single men and women to rebuild their lives.
-It will be staffed by caring individuals who will treat the residents with dignity, empathy and respect.
+It is staffed by caring individuals who treat the residents with dignity, empathy and respect.
 More than a roof over someone’s head; this program strives to move individuals from homelessness to permanent housing.
 Our case management provides the glue that holds clients accountable to work on their goals of increasing income and obtaining permanent housing.

 Family Promise will work diligently to ensure individuals secure safe, stable housing and increase their income upon exit of the program.